giuseppefutia/semi/README.md

 Semantic models can be formalized as graphs, where leaf nodes represent the attributes of the data source and the other nodes and relationships are defined by the ontology.

-Considering the following JSON file in the public procurement domain,
+Considering the following JSON file in the public procurement domain:

 ```json
 {